KryptoUI/kodi/Readme.md

 9. You will see a zip file - for example **repository.krypto-1.0.0.zip**.
 Click on it and install.

-After this, n3f3x's Addon repository will be added to the list of available repositories in your Kodi setup.
+After this, Krypto's Addon repository will be added to the list of available repositories in your Kodi setup.

 If you want to shortcut these steps, you may also download the zip file directly